 Tests and Final Examinations: Student performance is evaluated and graded on a regular basis in all courses.
 Quizzes may be announced or unannounced, a practice that helps students maintain a consistent pattern of work by encouraging day-to-day preparation.
 Teachers instruct students in the best way to prepare for their examinations, and they notify their classes several days in advance of major tests.
 Make-up tests and quizzes are administered as needed at the discretion of the teacher.
 Courses include two-hour final examinations at the end of the first and third trimesters.
 Final examinations represent 20 percent of the total grade for the trimester.
 Students who qualify for extended time are allowed up to time and a half the scheduled time and must complete all work on that day.
 Completion of a test or exam takes precedence over all after-school activities.
 A modified exam schedule is provided for students having more than two final exams on the same day.
 No trimester or final exam may be administered prior to the originally scheduled time without the approval of the academic dean.

-Department Testing/Major Assignment Days: The school encourages departments to observe the following testing days so that students do not have more than three major tests (not quizzes) or assignments on one day.
-A test is usually distinguished from a quiz by the following: a test usually covers work done over a period of time greater than two weeks and is planned to take an entire period to finish.
+Department Testing Weeks: The school encourages departments to observe the following testing weeks based on the Blue/Gold schedule so that students do not have more than two major tests (not quizzes) on one day.* A test is usually distinguished from a quiz by the following: a test usually covers work done over a period of time greater than two weeks and is planned to take an entire period to finish.